acebot712/the-nothing-app/docs/infra/SUPABASE_SETUP.md

 The script will:
 1. Test the connection to your Supabase instance
-2. Verify that all required tables exist
+2. Verify that all required tables exis
 3. Check row-level security policies
 4. Report any issues found